chainer/chainer/docs/source/tutorial/trainer.rst

 4. Prepare the Updater
 ''''''''''''''''''''''

 :class:`~chainer.tarining.Trainer` is a class that holds all of the necessary components needed for training.
 The main components are shown below.

 .. image:: ../../image/trainer/trainer.png

 Basically, all you need to pass to :class:`~chainer.training.Trainer` is an :class:`~chainer.training.Updater`.
 However, :class:`~chainer.training.Updater` contains an :class:`~chainer.training.Iterator` and :class:`~chainer.Optimizer`.
-Since :class:`~chainer.training.Iterator` can access the dataset and :class:`~chainer.Optimizer` has references to the model, :class:`~chainer.training.Updater` can update the parameters of models.
+Since :class:`~chainer.training.Iterator` can access the dataset and :class:`~chainer.Optimizer` has references to the model, :class:`~chainer.training.Updater` can access to the model to update its parameters.

 So, :class:`~chainer.training.Updater` can perform the training procedure as shown below:

-1. Retrieve the data from dataset, one batch at a time (:class:`~chainer.dataset.Iterator`)
+1. Retrieve the data from dataset and construct a mini-batch (:class:`~chainer.dataset.Iterator`)
-2. Pass the data to the model and calculate the loss (Model = :attr:`~chainer.Optimizer.target`)
+2. Pass the mini-batch to the model and calculate the loss
 3. Update the parameters of the model (:class:`~chainer.Optimizer`)

 Now let's create the :class:`~chainer.training.Updater` object !